pikvm/pikvm/docs/first_steps.md

     **The default `root` password is `root`.**

+??? example "OPTIONAL: Update PiKVM software"
+    This part is not nessessary for a working OOB experience and should only be performed if you are physically at the PiKVM to recover it, you however, may benifit from performing the below actions.
+These are the instructions:

+    ```
+    # rw
+    # pacman -Syu
+    # reboot
+    ```

 ??? danger "✮ ✮ ✮ CHANGE THE PASSWORDS! ✮ ✮ ✮"
     PiKVM comes with the following default passwords: